gnolang/blog/posts/2024-07-03_discover-gno-gc24/README.md

 Platform credits.
 Plus, everyone who completes a challenge is eligible for random prizes like vintage 2600 Magazine issues and security and programming books, to be awarded to those present at the prize ceremony on Wednesday.
-The full list of prizes can be found on the [website](https://gophercon.challengeseries.org/).
+The full list of prizes can be found on the Challenge Series website..

 ## Ready to Take on the Challenge?